KleberVales/oracle-certified-professional-java-SE-21-developer/README.md

 👉 **[Click here to access the Wiki.](../../wiki)** 👈

-## 🛠 Tecnologias e recursos usados
+## 🛠 Technologies and resources used

 - Java 21
 - IntelliJ IDEA